charliescruggs/Project-Display-Case/Asteroid Game/README.md

-How to run:

-Locate downloaded jar file in your command line then type ‘java -jar Asteroids.jar’ into your command line.
-Alternatively, you may be able to simply select the executable jar to run depending on the settings on your computer.
-If you are still having issues, I recommend downloading the source code from github and compiling & running in your preferred IDE.

 Acknowledgments:

 Although much of this code was written by me the following classes were provided by our professor as the primary focus of this